 Somewhere between the murdering and madness is a love story, although we don't know how big a part it will play.

+Just before that official teaser in 2020 we also saw some footage courtesy of Russian gaming service 4game who played four hours of an in-development build spanning five in-game areas, and has released a lengthy video detailing just about everything they saw.
 It's a slightly tough watch—being entirely in Russian with less than fantastic English subtitles—but it's good to see some gameplay after all of 2019's doubts about the game.

 The neatest bit discusses enemy ecosystems.
 The bee-like security cameras live together in a hive from which they'll emerge to hunt you down if you're detected by another enemy.
 Hacking or disabling these hives limits how many of the bee drones are active, meaning you'll want to plan your targets as you progress through an area.